 ITF Method (Imbalance Thrust Force Method)

 The ITF method is a limit state method.
-It builds up on the equation of equilibrium of forces acting on individual blocks and does not consider the moment equation of equilibrium.
-The bases of the method and adopted assumptions are evident from following figure.
+It builds upon the equation of equilibrium of forces acting on individual blocks and does not consider the moment equation of equilibrium.
+The bases of the method and adopted assumptions are evident from the following figure.

 Fig. 1 Forces acting on a block - ITF Method

-Consider the following assumptions to concerning the forces acting on the block:
+Consider the following assumptions concerning the forces acting on the block:

 represents the remaining vertical load acting on the block